robertfasano/emergent/docs/source/optimization.rst

 number of trapped atoms.
-Algorithmic optimization of atom cooling has been achieved through parameterized ramps, where each of the :math:`d` inputs :math:`x(t)` is stepped discretely through :math:`N` steps :math:`(t_1,...,t_N)`; the :math:`N` setpoints of each parameter are used as inputs into a regressor which interpolates the :math:`Nd`-dimensional cost landscape to search for a minimum.
-Unlike the simple fiber coupling example, these problems possess very complex, high-dimensional cost landscapes which may have many local minima as well as high shot-to-shot noise, so deterministic convex solvers such as gradient descent algorithms are unlikely to find the global minimum.
+Algorithmic optimization of atom cooling has been achieved through parameterized ramps, where each of the :math:`d` inputs :math:`x(t)` is stepped discretely through :math:`N` steps :math:`(t_1,...,t_N)`; the :math:`N` setpoints of each parameter are used as inputs into a regressor which interpolates the :math:`Nd`-dimensional landscape to search for a minimum.
+Unlike the simple fiber coupling example, these problems possess very complex, high-dimensional landscapes which may have many local minima as well as high shot-to-shot noise, so deterministic convex solvers such as gradient descent algorithms are unlikely to find the global minimum.
 A solution is to use stochastic optimization algorithms, such as differential evolution or stochastic artificial neural networks.
-Here the objective is to model rather than simply explore the cost landscape, and to use information gained in each cycle to improve the determination of the global maximum.
+Here the objective is to model rather than simply explore the landscape, and to use information gained in each cycle to improve the determination of the global maximum.

 Sequence representation